eshan1925/weatheria_app/README.md

 This project is a starting point for a Flutter application.

+This particular app will help the user to know the current weather at their place and also at whatever place they wish to know the weather.
+This app has been built from scratch.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)